openaps/docs/docs/Automate-system/vizualization.md

 $ openaps device add ns-status process --require "clock iob suggested enacted battery reservoir status" ns-status
 ```

+The corresponding entry in your openaps.ini file should look like this:

 [device "ns-status"] <br>
 fields = clock iob suggested enacted battery reservoir status<br>
 cmd = ns-status<br>
 vendor = openaps.vendors.process<br>
 args = <br>

-Then use `ns-status` to add the `monitor/upload-status.json` report, which you may do as follows:
+Then use the `ns-status` device to add the `monitor/upload-status.json` report, which you may do as follows:

 ```
 $ openaps report add monitor/upload-status.json JSON shell ns-status monitor/clock-zoned.json monitor/iob.json enact/suggested.json enact/enacted.json monitor/battery.json monitor/reservoir.json monitor/status.json
 ```

 The reports required to generate upload-status.json should look familiar.
-If you have not generated any of these reports required, you should do that first and make sure they all work.
-In particular, note that monitor/clock-zoned.json contains the pump clock time stamp, but with the timezone info included.
-If you have not generated that report already, you may do so using the following commands, which add a tz virtual device and use it to create clock-zoned.json starting from clock.json.
+If you have not generated any of these required reports, you should set them up and make sure they all work.
+In particular, note that monitor/clock-zoned.json contains the current pump clock time stamp, but with the timezone info included.
+If you have not generated that report already, you may do so using the following commands, which add a `tz` virtual device and use it to create clock-zoned.json starting from clock.json.

 ```
 $ openaps vendor add openapscontrib.timezones